jleung51/environment/README.md

-# My Linux Environment
+# Jeff's Unix/Linux Environment

-Instructions:
-* Edit `./2-git-config.sh` to set your name and email correctly
-* Run all the scripts in the main directory
+Run all the scripts in the main directory.

-Follow any additional applicable instructions below.
+See [jleung51](https://github.com/jleung51/dotfiles) for additional configuration.

 ## Manual Setup